Benjamin Wollmuth is a lover of literature who enjoys sharing his thoughts on everything from movies and video games to books and music.

 The basic premise behind Paranormal Activity is this:

-An old woman a part of a covenant of witches attaches a demon to her two grandchildren––sisters––and tells them that the youngest, Kristi, will give birth to a son who will become the host body of this demon.
+An old woman, a member of a coven of witches, attaches a demon to her two grandchildren––sisters––and tells them that the youngest, Kristi, will give birth to a son who will become the host body of this demon.
 By the time Kristi and her sister, Katie, are older, however, they have blocked the whole thing out of their minds.
 Cue the first movie!
 As the films progress, we see Katie get possessed by this demon (Toby), kill her sister and her family, and steal her sister's baby, Hunter, who is being prepared to be the new host of Toby.
 We see Toby get adopted––even though the films never explain why Katie gave him away in the first place––and then be reacquired by Katie later.
 Then we discover that time travel is a thing for some dumb fucking reason and we see that Hunter was brought back in time to seemingly become a host.
 Does that make sense?

 A lot of the major problems with this franchise don't stem from the genre itself, but rather from the story it tries to tell.
 Or should I say, the lack of good storytelling it tries so hard to have.
 The weird plot twists and turns, along with the general progression of them all, are often used for shock factor rather than to actually add something compelling to the story.
 The first and second films are the only films where this idea kind of works because we barely know the characters that the story follows.
 After that, the twists––like Hunter being adopted or time travel existing––just feel unnecessary.
 And as I rewatched these films, I realized why: the films cared more about scaring the audience rather than telling a good story.
 These twists weren't included to make the story brilliant, they were added to scare the audience.
 These movies are like haunted attractions: designed to scare without focusing on a decent plot that makes sense.